-Dr. Jesse Mugambi is Professor of Philosophy and Religious Studies, University of Nairobi, from which he graduated with his BA, MA and PhD.
+Dr. Jesse Mugambi, Co-chair of the Senior Advisory Council, is Professor of Philosophy and Religious Studies, University of Nairobi, from which he graduated with his BA, MA and PhD.
 For decades he has served as Theology Consultant for the All Africa Conference of Churches, based in Nairobi; Faith and Ecology Resource Person for the World Council of Churches; and Publishing Consultant for SPCK.
 His professional specialization and expertise includes Teacher Training; Communication Policy and Planning; and Higher Education Management.
 As an academic he has taught, researched, and published in Comparative Studies in Religion; Contemporary Religious Thought; Applied Ethics; Philosophy of Religion and Phenomenology of Religion.
 He is a strong advocate of contextualized authorship and publishing.
 He is a committed churchman (Anglican), an exemplary ecumenist and networker, and an extraordinarily productive academic whose interests, ranging across disciplinary lines, have resulted in many noteworthy publications, among which are: Christianity and the African Cultural Heritage (2005); “Climate Change and Food Security: A Challenge for African Christianity” and “Profile of African Christianity at Home and in the West” in Anthology of African Christianity (Regnum 2017); African Theology of Reconstruction (Butare 2016); “The Future of Theological Education in Africa and the Challenges it Faces” and “Challenges for Theological Publishing of Scholarly books in Africa” in Handbook of Theological Education in Africa (Regnum; 2013); Christianity and African Culture (Acton 1989, 2000, 2002); Contextual Theology Across Cultures (Acton 2009, with Michael R. Guy).
 He has been an active and effective member of the Africa Advisory Council since 2014.
 His global travels, extensive consulting, and longstanding contacts with colleagues in institutions across Africa, the Americas, Asia, and Europe have proven greatly beneficial to the DACB.

-Dr. Dana Robert is Truman Collins Professor of World Christianity and History of Mission, and Director of the Center for Global Christianity and Mission.
+Dr. Dana Robert, Director of the Center for Global Christianity and Mission, is Truman Collins Professor of World Christianity and History of Mission at Boston University School of Theology.
 Her research and teaching interests span mission history, World Christianity, and mission theology.
 An Editor of the journal Church History, during 2016-17 she is a Henry Luce III Fellow in Theology, and Senior Research Fellow at the Leibniz Institute of European History in Mainz, Germany.
 She is a Member of the American Academy of Arts and Sciences.
 In 2017, she received the Lifetime Achievement Award from the American Society of Missiology.
 Her books include African Christian Biography: Stories, Lives, and Challenges (editor, Cluster 2018); Christian Mission: How Christianity Became a World Religion (Wiley-Blackwell, 2009), now in its ninth printing; Converting Colonialism: Visions and Realities in Mission History, 1706-1914 (editor, Eerdmans 2008); Christianity: A Social and Cultural History (co-author, Prentice-Hall 2nd ed.
 1997), and the now classic American Women in Mission: A Social History of Their Thought and Practice (Mercer University, 1997).
 She wrote the book Joy to the World!: Mission in the Age of Global Christianity for the 2010-2011 summer schools of mission for The United Methodist Church.
 She is on the Editorial Committee for the digital humanities project Dictionary of African Christian Biography (www.dacb.org) and the Journal of African Christian Biography.
 In addition to STH, she is a faculty member in African Studies and the Graduate Division of Religious Studies.
 Robert received her BA from Louisiana State University and her MA, MPhil, and PhD from Yale University.

-Dr. Nimi Wariboko is the Walter G. Muelder Professor of Social Ethics at Boston University School of Theology.
+Dr. Nimi Wariboko, Chair, Executive Committee, is the Walter G. Muelder Professor of Social Ethics at Boston University School of Theology.
 He holds a PhD in Ethics (Suma Cum Laude) from Princeton Theological Seminary, an MBA in Finance and Accounting from Columbia University in New York City, and a B.Sc.
 (Economics, first class honors) from University of Port Harcourt, Nigeria.
 A lively transdisciplinary thinker, Dr. Wariboko loves to unfold, refold, enfold, and energize past and present ideas and hopes in relation to the possibilities of future human flourishing.
 The five pillars of his scholarship are economic ethics, Christian social ethics, African social traditions, Pentecostal studies, and philosophical theology.
 The structure of this creative body of work, which is characterized by rigorous interweaving of original insights from each of these fields, is mapped out by the following five central titles.
 The Principle of Excellence: A Framework for Social Ethics presents social ethics as action-provoking-and-guiding theories of praxis and actualization of potentialities for a more flourishing, inclusive, and creatively reconciled society; the focus of God and Money: A Theology of Money in a Globalizing World is a call for an alternative, inclusive global monetary system that can better support developing economies; Ethics and Time: Ethos of Temporal Orientation in Politics and Religion of the Niger Delta explores the emancipatory core of African culture; The Pentecostal Principle: Ethical Methodology in New Spirit develops a pneumatological methodology of ethics for public policies in pluralistic communities that are open to God’s Spirit; and Economics in Spirit and Truth: A Moral Philosophy of Finance situates a social justice-oriented “care of the soul” at the intersection of radical continental philosophy, economics, and politics to craft an ethics of antifragility and potent freedom that might counter the fragilities unleashed against our socio-economic fabric by late capitalism or global finance capital.